AriFordsham/GHCWiki/repositories.md

 A GHC source tree is made of a collection of repositories.
 The script [sync-all](building/sync-all) knows how to apply git commands to the whole collection of repositories at once, for example to pull changes from the upstream repositories.

-The root of the source tree is the GHC repository itself, the other repositories live in various subdirectories.

-## The repositories

 Here is a list of the repositories that GHC uses.
 The columns have the following meaning

 - **Location in tree**: where in the source tree this repository sits.